ChainAgnostic/CAIPs/CAIPs/caip-27.md

 ### Definition

-The JSON-RPC provider is able to invoke a single JSON-RPC request accompanied by a [CAIP-2][] compatible `chainId` scoped by the [sessionId][CAIP-171] of a pre-existing session.
+The JSON-RPC provider is able to invoke a single JSON-RPC request accompanied by a [CAIP-2][] compatible `chainId` authorized by a pre-existing session.
+If that pre-existing session was initiated by a [CAIP-25] response containing a [sessionId][CAIP-171], this `sessionId` value should also be returned at the top level of the `wallet_invokeMethod` envelope (see [CAIP-316] for more context on managing sessions with and without `sessionId` keys).

 ### Request